-If i was going to make a series of shoes based on birds i was going to have to look to the peacock at some point and believe that this stunning bird surely warrants his place first in line.
-So my 1720's shoe was going to have to be a peacock and whilst tail up the bird is really all the wrong shape tail down he is perfect.
+If i was going to make a series of shoes based on birds i was going to have to look to the peacock at some point.
+I believe this stunning bird surely warrants his place first in line.
+So my 1720's shoe had to be a peacock and whilst tail up the bird is really all the wrong shape tail down he is perfect.

 This is the shape of a shoe from the period.

 The V&A also has a pattern book for embroidered shoe uppers from 1725 http://collections.vam.ac.uk/item/O220865/kunst-und-fleiss-ubende-nadel-design-for-embroidery-helm-margaretha/

 Peacocks of course feature in centuries of art

 The Annunciation with Saint Emidius by Carlo Crivelli 1485 (National Gallery)

 In fact if there's a bird that's been more frequently reflected in the visual and decorative arts then I don't know what it is.
 Taking on the Peacock and attempting to interpret it in a new way is therefore...daunting.
 For more images of shoes of this style, my favourite from history (though I can't quite imagine walking in them without severe discomfort) please see: http://stephaniesmart.wixsite.com/stephaniesmart/single-post/2018/10/25/Shoes-across-300-years

 I think we've arguably become over used to visual images of the Peacock in full (show-off) splendour, with it's tail fanned up and out.
 As an attempt at a sightly more understated sophistification, and arguably to better reflect the shape of the shoe I decided my peacock would have its tail feathers folded, draped behind it like fabric.

 Peacock by Tani Buncho (attb.)
 (1763-1841).
 Edo period, 19th C. Japanese hanging scroll painting